 Arthur H. Holl opened his first funeral home in 1908 in Camden, NJ.
 He later opened a second funeral home in nearby Haddonfield and in 1956, consolidated his businesses at 15 West End Avenue, Haddonfield.
 His son, Earl, carried on the family business after service in the U.S. Navy during World War II.
 Then in 1954, while still in high school, Blair M. Murphy took an interest in assisting at the Holl Funeral Home.
 Blair graduated from Eckels College of Mortuary Science in 1960 and worked for the Holls until 1973, when he purchased the business from Earl Holl and renamed it Holl Murphy Funeral Home.

-Gene is the third owner of Kain Funeral Services and became the fourth owner of the Holl Murphy Funeral Home.
+Gene was the third owner of Kain Funeral Services and became the fourth owner of the Holl Murphy Funeral Home.
 When he acquired the business from Blair Murphy in 2001, he consolidated both businesses at 15 West End Avenue and renamed the business Kain-Murphy Funeral Services.
-Together with the dedication of long time manager/director, Pam Powers, he maintained the business’s reputation for compassionate and excellent service.
+Together with the dedication of longtime manager/director, Pam Powers, he maintained the business’s reputation for compassionate and excellent service.